risawitama/verbose-potato/README.md

-## What kind of tree fits in your hand?
-A palm tree!
+## What do you call a fashionable lawn statue with an excellent sense of rhythmn?
+A metro-gnome